Intro-to-SE-Spring-2020/Group3Project/README.md

 # Group3Project
 Twitter project

+Description of project:
-This project is meant to create a twitter like site to tweet, like tweets, and follow users.
+This project is meant to create a website similar to twiiter with some of the same functionality.

 The members of this team are: